 Welcome to AI System Design¶

-A comprehensive curriculum for designing effective AI systems through Specifications, Skills, and Advanced Prompting.
+A comprehensive curriculum for designing effective AI systems through Specifications, Skills, Tools, Multi-Agent Systems, Harness Engineering, and Advanced Prompting.

 What This Documentation Covers¶